AK0561/AmazonClone/README.md

 <img width="1440" alt="SS" src="https://github.com/AK0561/AmazonClone/assets/97022114/510033d3-1f6e-468d-9795-995d30eb4d8b">

-This repository contains the source code for an Amazon clone website built using HTML and CSS.
-The goal of this project is to create a replica of the Amazon e-commerce website, showcasing the design and layout techniques used to create a visually appealing and responsive online shopping platform.
+This repository contains the source code for an Amazon clone website UI design built using HTML and CSS.
+The project aims to recreate the visual elements and layout of the Amazon e-commerce platform, showcasing the design techniques used to create an intuitive and visually appealing user interface.

 ## Features